-As seen in Fig. 8b, for dp < -2 hPa, there is a negative bias in surface pressure (because we selected for this), negative biases in 3 of the 4 aerosol optical depths (green box, parameters 1, 4, and 10), positive bias in retrieved aerosol pressure (green box, parameters 2, 5, 8), and negative biases in the retrieved albedo (purple box, parameters 1, 3, 5).
-The error covariances show

-25 that within this subset of observations, there are also strong negative correlations between retrieved surface pressure error and errors in albedo and errors in aerosol optical depth and positive correlations between error in aerosol optical depth and errors in albedo.
+As seen in Fig. 8b, for dP < -2 hPa, there is a negative bias in surface pressure (because we selected for this), negative biases in three of the four aerosol optical depths (green box, parameters 1, 4, and 10), positive bias in retrieved aerosol pressure (green box, parameters 2, 5, 8), and negative biases in the retrieved albedo (purple box, parameters 1, 3, 5).
+The error covariances show that (within this subset of observations) there are strong negative correlations between retrieved surface pressure error and errors in albedo and aerosol optical depth.
+There are also positive correlations between errors in aerosol optical depth and errors in albedo.

-To trace the interferent errors to an error for XCO2 the effect of each bias on mean photon path length for the O2A, weak and 30 strong bands needs to be calculated and then the mean photon path length error of the CO2 bands versus the O2A band will give the error for XCO2.
-For example if the O2A mean photon path length is perfect and the CO2 mean photon path length is 0.5% too large relative to true, then the CO2 retrieved VMR will be 0.5% too small.
+To trace the interferent errors to an error for XCO_2 , the effect of each bias on mean photon path length for the O2 A band and for weak and strong bands needs to be calculated, and then the mean photon path length error of the CO_2 bands versus the O2 A band will give the error for XCO_2 .
+For example if the O2 A-band mean photon path length is perfect and the CO_2 mean photon path length is 0.5 % too large relative to true, then the CO_2 retrieved VMR will be 0.5 % too small.
 Since aerosols are compensating for errors in surface pressure, it is not ideal to fix their relationship versus frequency.

 Figure 8d-f shows the bias patterns for these different groups.
-Comparing 7d,e, and f, reveals patterns that could be used for screening: e.g. low bias in Kahn1 aerosol optical depth and a low biases in all albedo means and high biases in all albedo slope indicates a negative surface pressure error; whereas a high bias in Kahn1 aerosol pressure and width and a high bias in the strong band albedo slope indicates a positive surface pressure error.
-In real retrievals, since true is not known; e.g. an
+Comparing Fig. 7d, e, and f reveals patterns that could be used for screening: e.g., a low bias in Kahn 1 aerosol optical depth and low biases in all albedo means as well as high biases in all albedo slope indicate a negative surface pressure error, whereas a high bias in Kahn 1 aerosol pressure and width and a high bias in the strong band albedo slope indicate a positive surface pressure error.
+In real retrievals, a high albedo bias could not be distinguished from high true albedo; however, the pattern of biases observed in Fig. 8 could be used to identify low-quality retrievals (e.g., albedo higher than expected, aerosol OD larger than expected, and surface pressure lower than expected) and implies a bad result.